anamolinari/to-do-list/README.md

 - Mark tasks as completed
 - Remove tasks from the list
 - Hide and show completed tasks with the "Hide/Show completed tasks" button.
+- Display current day of the week and date through an integrated API.

 ## Tools used
 - HTML, CSS, and JavaScript for the structure, style, and interaction of the application.